 BNHS, with the help of the Government of India, State Forest Departments and Royal Society for the Protection of Birds, has scripted a success story in the conservation of Gyps Vultures namely Oriental White-backed Vulture Gyps bengalensis, Long-billed Vulture Gyps indicus and Slender-billed Vulture Gyps tenuirostris.

-The Gyps Vultures faced near-extinction owing to the use of diclofenac in treating livestock.
-Responding to BNHS campaign against the drug, the Government of India banned its veterinary use in the country in 2006.
+The Gyps Vultures faced near-extinction owing to the use of diclofenac in treating livestock, which caused vultures to die when they fed on contaminated carcasses.
+Responding to a BNHS campaign against the drug, the Government of India banned its veterinary use in the country in 2006.

-BNHS manages four breeding centres dedicated for Gyps Vultures:
+As a precaution against the three species going extinct, BNHS set-up four breeding centres for Gyps Vultures:

 - Jatayu Conservation Breeding Centre, Pinjore, Haryana